Clear House Accountants Clear House Accountants

 Donating Money

-A company donating money to a charity or Community Amateur Sports Club can deduct the donation amount from the business profit before paying tax.
+A company donating money to a charity or Community Amateur Sports Club can deduct the donation amount from the business’s profit before paying tax.
 This way, companies pay less tax.
-Following payments do not qualify for tax relief.
+The following payments do not qualify for tax relief.

 • Loan payments that are repayable by charities.

-• Are part of company profit distribution like Dividends.
+• They are part of the company’s profit distribution, like Dividends.ย

 Donating Equipment And Trading Stock